cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 1. For `hadoop` file formats - `orc`, `parquet` :

    `GetSchema` button is provided in plugin's configuration UI to help user fetch the schema.
-   If value provided in `Path` config is a directory then schema would be fetched from any file present in directory matching extension `.orc` or `.parquet` (depending on selected `Format`).
+   If value provided in `Path` config is a directory then schema would be fetched from any random file picked from specified path matching extension `.orc` or `.parquet` (depending on selected `Format`).